Herem (war on property)

-Herem or cherem (Hebrew: חרם, ḥērem), as used in the Tanakh, means something given over to the Lord, or under a ban, and sometimes refers to things or persons to be utterly destroyed.
+Herem or cherem (Hebrew: חֵרֶם, ḥērem), as used in the Tanakh, means something given over to the Lord, or under a ban, and sometimes refers to things or persons to be utterly destroyed.
 The term has been explained in different and sometimes conflicting ways by different scholars.
 It has been defined as "a mode of secluding, and rendering harmless, anything imperilling the religious life of the nation", or "the total destruction of the enemy and his goods at the conclusion of a campaign", or "uncompromising consecration of property and dedication of the property to God without possibility of recall or redemption".
-It is translated into Latin as devotio, a word used for human sacrifice, and into Greek as anathema, which was a sacrifice to the Gods.
+It is translated into Latin as devotio, a word used for human sacrifice, and into Greek as anathema, which was a sacrifice to the gods (and later to God).

-There is a related verb, heḥərîm (החרים), meaning "to treat as ḥērem", or "destroy utterly".
+A related verb, heḥərîm (החרים), means "to treat as ḥērem", or "destroy utterly".

 Etymology

 The word comes from the semitic root Ḥ-R-M with meanings having to do with prohibiting and sanctity.
 There is another root, ḫ-r-m, which can mean to destroy or annihilate.
 In the Masoretic Text of the Tanakh the verb form occurs 51 times, while the noun occurs 38 times.
 Although the word basically means something devoted or given over to God (as in Leviticus 27:28), it often refers to "a ban for utter destruction".
 There is also a homonym, herem, meaning fisherman's net, which occurs 9 times in the masoretic text and is regarded as etymologically unrelated, according to the Brown Driver Briggs Lexicon.
 It is related to the Arabic root ḫ-r-m, which can also mean to perforate.